lis-epfl/micro-502/docs/assignment/hardware_quickstart.rst

    .. <a href="_static/log.py" download>Download the logging example file</a>

 For this example you can put the drone on desk as there is no control.
+Do not run the cfclient simultaneously with your script, as this will block communication with the drone.
 If the library and radio driver is configured correctly, you should see sensor data printed in your terminal when running this example (remember changing the uri).
 Try moving your hand closer and farther away from the multi-ranger sensors and observe the sensor data change.